omkar-shelke25/cka-killercoda/node-taints-config/intro.md

-# 🔒 CKA: Node Taints and Pod Tolerations Configuration
+# 🧠 CKA: Node Taints and Pod Tolerations

-Welcome to the Node Security Challenge! 🛡️

-## 📖 The Situation

-A worker node `node01` needs to be reserved for secure workloads only.
-Regular pods should not be scheduled on this node unless they have explicit permission through tolerations.

-You need to taint the node to prevent unauthorized scheduling, then create a pod that can tolerate this taint and run on the secured node.
+Welcome to this Kubernetes taints and tolerations challenge! 🚀

+In this scenario, you'll learn how to control pod scheduling using node taints and pod tolerations.
+Taints allow nodes to repel pods, while tolerations allow pods to schedule onto nodes with matching taints.

 ---

-Click **▶️ Start Scenario** to begin! ⏰🔒
+Click **▶️ Start Scenario** to begin your mission, Kubernetes Engineer! 💪🐳